Nabni-wu/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >+
-      <div style="text-align: center">Your Premier Destination for Architectural
+      <div style="text-align: left">Your Premier Destination for Architectural &
-      & Engineering Tools – Empowering Your Company to Work Smarter and Faster!</div>
+      Engineering Tools – Empowering Your Company to Work Smarter and Faster!</div>

     actions: